Civility is dying, and only we can save it.

 How We Treat Each Other Today Foretells Our Tomorrow

-American citizens certainly have a First Amendment right to say pretty much whatever they please, but that doesn’t mean we have to invite all speakers into our presence, much less allow them to remain while they insult us and our other invited guests, most of whom usually just turn and leave.
+American citizens certainly have a First Amendment right to say pretty much whatever they please, but that doesn’t mean we have to accept everything someone says as fact, much less allow them to remain while they insult us and our other invited guests, most of whom usually just turn and leave.
 Permitting this behavior unchecked contributes to the continuing decline of civility within our society.
 No Boardroom in the country would allow this type of behavior, in fact, no respectful Public Forum should allow this on an ongoing basis.
 One of the reasons I’m becoming less inclined to comment on Facebook posts is that I do not wish to be figuratively spat upon (privately or otherwise), much less engage in a public spitting match.
 Someone once said: “Our daily behavior with each other is clear indication of our future together.”
-The examination of any recent day’s public discourse could suggest that we are in store for a very undesirable future.
+The examination of any recent day’s public discourse would suggest that we are in store for a very undesirable future.

 The level of self-righteous outrage has clearly gone way off the rails.
 I’ve never witnessed so many people do so much damage while charging forward absolutely convinced that not only are they “doing the right thing,” but firm in the belief that they, and only they know what the right thing is.
 And… anyone who disagrees is not only wrong, they are evil!
 It’s no longer “I’m right and you’re wrong,” it’s “I’m right and you’re a despicable worthless piece of human trash.”
 Over the past few years I’ve been far more savagely attacked for things that I questioned than for anything I ever actually proclaimed or did.